People in the Amazon Rainforest

 From Pizarro's conquest of the Inca empire until the end of the Brazilian rubber boom around the beginning of World War I, the Spanish and Portuguese, in the name of Catholicism with the blessing of popes, continued the long tradition of abuse against these people—one that would be continued by colonists, rubber tappers, and land developers.

 Today, despite the population decimation, natives peoples still live in American rainforests, although virtually all have been affected by the outside world.
 Instead of wearing traditional garb of loin cloths, most Amerindians wear western clothes, and many use metal pots, pans, and utensils for everyday life.
-Some groups make handicrafts to sell to the boatloads of tourists that pass through, while others make routine trips to the city to bring foods and wares to market.
-Almost no native group obtains the majority of its food by traditional nomadic hunting and gathering.
-Nearly all cultivate crops, with hunting, gathering, and fishing serving as a secondary or supplementary food source.
-Usually a family has two gardens: a small house garden with a variety of plants, and a larger plantation which may be one hectare in area planted with bananas, manioc, or rice.
-These plantations are created through the traditional practice of slash and burn, a method of forest clearing that is not all that damaging to the forest if conducted in the traditional manner.
+Some groups make handicrafts to sell to tourists, while others make routine trips to the city to bring foods and wares to market.